Carbon monoxide detector: Sensors

 Early designs used a chemical detector consisting of a white pad that faded to a brownish or blackish color in the presence of carbon monoxide.
-Such detectors are cheap but only give a visual warning.
+Such detectors were inexpensive but only give a visual warning.
 As carbon monoxide-related deaths increased during the 1990s, audible alarms became standard.

 The alarm points on carbon monoxide detectors are not a simple alarm level (as in smoke detectors) but are a concentration-time function.
 At lower concentrations (e.g. 100 parts per million (PPM)) the detector does not sound an alarm for many tens of minutes.
 At 400 PPM, the alarm sounds within a few minutes.
 This concentration-time function is intended to mimic the uptake of carbon monoxide in the body while also preventing false alarms due to brief bursts of carbon monoxide from relatively common sources such as cigarette smoke.

 Four types of sensors are available, varying in cost, accuracy, and speed of response.
 Most detectors do not have replaceable sensors.